 Add tasks quickly

 Time blocking is all about saving time by planning your day in advance.
 So, you want a tool that allows you to add and edit tasks quickly, such as through keyboard shortcuts or a command bar.

 We are constantly receiving tasks through many sources: email, instant messager, project management tools, etc. The best way to get a hold of everything is with a time blocking calendar that integrates with all those tools and pulls the tasks from them.

 Before scheduling your tasks on your calendar, you may want to organize them into different priorities, categories, or projects.
-Look for a calendar app that offers features such as color coding, priority labels, and project folders or tags.
+Look for a time blocking calendar app that offers features such as color coding, priority labels, and project folders or tags.

 Top 3 Calendars For Time Blocking

 Considering the proposed features as essential for a time blocking calendar, we’ve gathered three calendars that might help you start using your time wisely.
 Check them out!

 Akiflow is a time blocking calendar and task management app that boosts users’ productivity and optimizes their time.